cvsvensson/ABS-Majoranas/README.md

 to make a reproducible scientific project named
 > ABS-Majoranas

+This code is used for the calculations and plots in the paper **A minimal quantum-dot-based Kitaev chain with only local superconducting proximity effect** by William Samuelson, Viktor Svensson, and Martin Leijnse.

 To (locally) reproduce this project, do the following:

 0. Download this code base.
 Notice that raw data are typically not included in the